 How does Portland Pathways work?

 In the Portland Pathways process, community members and the City collaborate to create new trails.
-Community members propose their idea for a trail and contribute local knowledge to the trail design and development.
-Meanwhile, the City will provide guidance through the permitting and trail design process.
-During the permitting process you will be contacted by a PBOT staff member with an update on the status of your project.
+If a proposed trail has been adopted by City Council from a PBOT plan, community members can obtain a permit to construct and maintain that trail and contribute local knowledge to the trail design and development.
+The City will provide guidance through the permitting and trail design process.

 How do I know if the trail I have in mind is on public right-of-way (ROW)?